 So what if you were to consider some of the most usual experiences that people can associate with almost everywhere in the world?
 Could you maybe leverage some of that kind of emotion in your posts?
 If you use video you have even more impact.
 After all, images are so important to memory.
 If you base your posts on specific types of emotion people will immediately associate that emotion with your brand or product.
 Even if you do have to resort to a Meerkat!

-Watch this amazing video about working memory right hereTags: social media, social media engagement
+Watch this amazing video about working memory right hereTags: social media engagement, Tips to improve social media engagement